Description

 Instructions

-- Cut & pound the chicken into cutlets: Carefully butterfly each chicken breast, slicing it in half lengthwise.
+- Cut and pound the chicken into cutlets: Carefully butterfly each chicken breast, slicing it in half lengthwise.
 Use a meat mallet to lightly pound each piece of chicken into uniform thickness.
-There’s no need to go crazy here – just pound out the thickest part of the piece of chicken so it’s about the same thickness as the rest.
-If you don’t have a meat tenderizer, you can drape a piece of wax paper over the chicken & pound it out using a rolling pin.
+(If you do not have a meat tenderizer, drape a piece of parchment paper over the chicken and pound it out with a rolling pin.)

-- Dredge the chicken: Season the chicken liberally with 2 teaspoons kosher salt & ground black pepper as desired.
-Place the flour on a large plate or shallow bowl.
-Working one by one, place the chicken into the flour, coating it with a light dusting.
-Shake off excess flour & set aside.
+- Dredge the chicken: Season the chicken all over with 2 teaspoons kosher salt and ground black pepper.
+Place the flour on a large plate or in a shallow bowl.
+Dredge each piece of chicken lightly in the flour, shaking off any excess.
+Set aside.

-- Brown the chicken: Add the olive oil to a large skillet over medium heat.
-Working in batches to avoid overcrowding the pan, carefully add in the breaded chicken.
-Cook 3-4 minutes per side, until the chicken is golden brown & cooked through.
-Transfer the cooked chicken to a plate & set aside.
+- Brown the chicken: Heat the olive oil in a large skillet over medium heat.
+Working in batches to avoid overcrowding, add the chicken and cook for 3-4 minutes per side, until golden brown and cooked through.
+Transfer the cooked chicken to a plate and set aside.

-- Make the Meyer lemon pan sauce: Add the chopped garlic & capers to the skillet.
-Cook, stirring constantly, until fragrant, about 1 minute.
-While stirring constantly, carefully pour the Meyer lemon juice & wine into the skillet.
-The lemon juice & wine will sizzle as soon as it hits the hot skillet.
-Using a wooden spoon, scrape up any browned bits that may have formed on the pan.
-Once the sauce begins to bubble vigorously, add the pieces of butter to the skillet one by one, stirring constantly to combine into a smooth, creamy sauce.
-As the butter melts, the sauce will thicken & take on a beautiful glossy sheen.
+- Make the Meyer lemon pan sauce: Reduce heat to medium-low.
+Add the chopped garlic and capers to the skillet and cook, stirring constantly, until fragrant, about 1 minute.
+While stirring, carefully pour in the Meyer lemon juice and white wine—it will sizzle on contact.
+Use a wooden spoon to scrape up any browned bits from the pan.
+Once the sauce starts bubbling, add the butter, one piece at a time, stirring constantly until fully melted and the sauce is smooth and glossy.

-- Serve immediately, drizzling the Meyer lemon sauce over the chicken cutlets.
-We love Meyer lemon chicken piccata served with some long thin pasta or with our favorite roasted garlic mashed potatoes.
+- Serve immediately: Drizzle the Meyer lemon sauce over the chicken cutlets.
+We love serving Meyer lemon chicken piccata with long, thin pasta or garlic mashed potatoes.
+A side of garlic bread never hurts either.
 Enjoy!

 Notes

-- Meyer lemon substitute: Meyer lemons are like a cross between a conventional lemon & an orange or tangerine – they are slightly floral, with a slightly sweeter flavor than a conventional lemon.
-If you cannot find Meyer lemons, feel free to replace the Meyer lemon juice with the juice of 1 conventional lemon (about 2-3 tablespoons), increasing the amount of white wine to about 2/3 cup.
+- Meyer lemon substitute: Meyer lemons are like a cross between a conventional lemon and an orange or tangerine, with a slightly floral, sweeter flavor than conventional lemons.
+If you can’t find Meyer lemons, substitute with the juice of 1 conventional lemon (about 2-3 tablespoons) and increase the white wine to ⅔ cup.

-- Storage & Reheating: While chicken piccata is best served fresh, leftovers will keep stored in an airtight container in the refrigerator for up to 4 days.
+- While chicken piccata is best fresh, leftovers will keep in an airtight container in the refrigerator for up to 3-4 days.
 Reheat in the microwave until warmed through.